bohgman/DIVIMA/README.md

 ---> Visitors:

 The following functions are to be implemented for a visit:
-- create, sign out (when the guest leaves the object), edit, view, delete
+- registration, sign out (when the guest leaves the object), edit, view, delete

 - when creating a visit, a checkbox "Get signature" should be activated by the user
+- after unsubscribing the entry should no longer be editable
 - if a key has been assigned, a checkbox "Key returned" should be activated by the user when logging out

 There are three types of visits: